mlavi/calmbootcamp/udacity/hce/2/outline.md

       - This requires basic Python skills and outside the scope of this course, reference: https://github.com/nutanix/calm-dsl/
   - Concept: Calm Multi-VM Blueprint development with the visual editor
     - After completing the simplest single-VM IaaS blueprint, we'll configure capabilities for multiple VMs, infrastructure providers, and operations the blueprint to can represent the entire application life cycle model, to address PaaS and SaaS use cases.
 These multiple requirements of infrastructure, application, operations, and governance are contained in the blueprint for highly automated and reusable workloads.
+    - Blueprint name best practice: lowercase, use dashes not spaces for descriptive word limiters.
+    - Upload/download and save to revision control.
+    - Use the Markdown in the description to document:
+      - authors
+      - version
+      - assumptions/hard-coded pets
+      - run-time inputs for launch: defaults, etc.
+      - document custom actions
+      - URL/repo link for more documentation
   - Concept: Calm Services and Substrates
     - Substrates map from Calm > Settings > Providers that are further configured in a Project, potentially with resource allow lists and quotas.
     - Properties of a VM are static unless you delegate runtime property and/or set as a macro.
+    - Service name best practice: InterCap/Pascal convention/CamelCase: no spaces. e.g.: Mysql or DbMySql
+    - VM name best practice: typically an IT naming convention, which also implies hostname and DNS/service discovery, but in lieu of any standard, use service best name practice and append a service type suffix: Vm (this will lay the groundwork for K8s pods in the future), e.g.: MysqlVm
+    - Credential name best practice: lowercase, no spaces.
+Ideal for name to represent the function, role, or facility used. e.g.: domain_admin, local_admin, dba, webteam, web, backups
     - In course 2, we'll focus on VM services from the AHV provider, and in course 3, we'll add a public cloud provider for VM services to accomplish a hybrid cloud deployment.
     - References:
       - [Calm Glossary](../../../appendix/glossary.rst) when needed for students